Jun 26, 2023

 The signed hash and timestamp tokens returned by DSS need to be embedded into the document.
 Once again, this has to be done on the client side, either by leveraging a compatible digital signature application or by setting up and possibly writing a properly configured application.

 DSS does not provide private keys to end users.
 Rather than that, a private key is created when the /identity API call is used, together with a certificate containing the requested subject information (as long as those are within the validation policy).
-This private key is then used for signature of the SHA-256 hash submitted with the sign API call.
+This private key is then used for the signature of the SHA-256 hash submitted with the sign API call.
 The signed hash is then part of the API response, but the private key never leaves the secure GlobalSign environment.

-As many GlobalSign CAs are part of the Adobe Approved Trust List (AATL) all certificates issued by or building a chain to any of those CAs will be trusted in Adobe Products or any software using the AATL as a trust store.
+As many GlobalSign CAs are part of the Adobe Approved Trust List (AATL), all certificates issued by or building a chain to any of those CAs will be trusted in Adobe Products or any software using the AATL as a trust store.

 Managing DSS works differently depending on whether or not you're making use of the Atlas Portal.